Kisulken/KeyMapStorage/README.md

 # KeyMapStorage
-Algorithm which provides quick search through the big amount of data stored in RAM based on primary keys
+Algorithm that performs a quick search through data stored in RAM based on primary keys

-Example of use
+## Example

 Initialization
 ```go